Lothian

 Lothian (/ˈloʊðiən/; Lowden, Loudan, -en, -o(u)n; Lodainn /gd/) is a region of the Scottish Lowlands, lying between the southern shore of the Firth of Forth and the Lammermuir Hills and the Moorfoot Hills.
 The principal settlement is the Scottish capital, Edinburgh, while other significant towns include Livingston, Linlithgow, Bathgate, Queensferry, Dalkeith, Bonnyrigg, Penicuik, Musselburgh, Prestonpans, Tranent, North Berwick, Dunbar and Haddington.

 Historically, the term Lothian referred to a province encompassing most of what is now southeastern Scotland.
 In the 7th century it came under the control of the Anglian kingdom of Bernicia, the northern part of the later kingdom of Northumbria, but the Angles' grip on Lothian was weakened following the Battle of Nechtansmere in which they were defeated by the Picts.

 Subsequent Scottish history saw the region subdivided into three counties—Midlothian, East Lothian, and West Lothian—leading to the popular designation of "the Lothians".

 Etymology

 The origin of the name is debated.
 It perhaps comes from the British *Lugudūniānā (Lleuddiniawn in Modern Welsh spelling), meaning "country of the fort of Lugus", the latter being a Celtic god.
-Alternatively, it may take its name from a watercourse that flows through the region, now known as the Lothian Burn, (Note: Also known as the Burdiehouse, Niddrie, or Brunstane Burn as it passes through those neighbourhoods.) the name of which comes from either the British lutna meaning "dark or muddy stream," (Note: In contrast to the nearby Peffer Burn, the name of which comes from pefr, 'clear stream'.) *lǭd, with a meaning associated with flooding (cf. Leeds), or lǖch, meaning "bright, shining."
+Alternatively, it may take its name from a watercourse that flows through the region, now known as the Lothian Burn, (Note: Also known as the Burdiehouse, Niddrie, or Brunstane Burn as it passes through those neighbourhoods.) the name of which comes from either the British lutna meaning "dark or muddy stream," (Note: In contrast to the nearby Peffer Burn, the name of which comes from pefr, 'clear stream'.) *lǭd, with a meaning associated with flooding (cf. Leeds, London), or lǖch, meaning "bright, shining."

 A popular legend is that the name comes from King Lot, who is king of Lothian in the Arthurian legend.
 The usual Latin form of the name is Laudonia.